Medicare Part C (Medicare Advantage)

-- When you first become eligible for Medicare (the 7-month period begins 3 months before the month you turn age 65, includes the month you turn age 65, and ends 3 months after the month you turn age 65).
+- When you first become eligible for Medicare (the 7-month initial enrollment period begins 3 months before you turn age 65, includes the month you turn 65, and ends 3 months after the month you turn 65).

-- If you get Medicare due to a disability, you can join during the 3 months before to 3 months after your 25th month of disability.
-You will have another chance to join 3 months before the month you turn age 65 to 3 months after the month you turn age 65.
+- If you get Medicare due to a disability, you can join during the 3 months before to 3 months after your 25th month of receiving disability benefits from Social Security or the Railroad Retirement Board.
+You will have another chance to join 3 months before the month you turn 65 to 3 months after the month you turn 65.

-- During the Annual Election Period between November 15–December 31, 2010; In 2011, and subsequent years, between October 15-December 7.
-Your coverage will begin on January 1 of the following year, as long as the plan gets your enrollment request by December 31.
+- During the Annual Election Period (AEP) between October 15–December 7.
+Your coverage will begin on January 1 of the following year.
+If you have ESRD, you may enroll in a Medicare Advantage plan during AEP.

 In most cases, you must stay enrolled for that calendar year starting the date your coverage begins.
-However, in certain situations, you may be able to join, switch, or drop a Medicare Advantage Plan at other times.
+However, in certain situations, you may be able to join, switch, or drop a Medicare Advantage Plan at other times if you qualify for a Special Enrollment Period.
 Some of these situations include the following:

 - If you move out of your plan’s service area

-- If you have both Medicare and Medicaid
+- If you qualify for both Medicare and Medicaid

 - If you qualify for Extra Help to pay for your prescription drug costs

-- If you live in an institution (like a nursing home)
+- If you move in or out of an institution (like a nursing home)

-You can learn more about the Original Medicare Plan and the Medicare program by reading Medicare & You, the official government handbook about Medicare.
+You can learn more about Original Medicare and the Medicare program by reading Medicare & You, the official government handbook about Medicare.